 The Chahal Family Entrepreneurial Endowed Scholarship

-Two annual merit awards honoring undergraduate and graduate entrepreneurship students in Pace University’s Lubin School of Business.
+The Foundation record preserves two annual merit awards for undergraduate and graduate entrepreneurship students in Pace University’s Lubin School of Business.

 Why we created it